trevormnorton/trevormnorton.github.io/_research/research-2.md

 ---
-title: "Analyticity of the solution to the Nonlinear Poisson Bolztmann Equation"
+title: "Analyticity of the solution to the Nonlinear Poisson Boltzmann Equation"
 excerpt: "Short description of portfolio item number 1<br/><img src='/images/1a63-Vol-Potential-3.png'>"
 collection: portfolio
 ---

-This is an item in your portfolio.
-It can be have images or nice text.
-If you name the file .md, it will be parsed as markdown.
-If you name the file .html, it will be parsed as HTML.
+The Nonlinear Poisson Boltzmann Equation (NPBE) is a model frequently used for protein interations inside an ionic fluid.
+This project shows that under certain assumptions that the solutions of the NPBE vary analytically with respect to the parameters.
+This result has applications to Uncertainty Quantification when modeling ligand-receptor interactions.